 The programme also has 30 ECTS credits of elective courses which you can choose from a wide range of courses to specialise further in your field of interest or extend your knowledge to new areas within machine learning.

 The final term is dedicated to a degree project which involves participating in advanced research or design projects in an academic or industrial environment, in Sweden or abroad.
 With this project, the student gets to demonstrate their ability to perform independent project work, using the skills obtained from the courses in the programme.
 In the past students from the programme have completed projects at companies such as Saab, Elekta, Flir, Eriksson, Tobii, Spotify, Thales, Huawei.

 Machine learning, deep learning, statistical modelling, artificial intelligence, computer vision, speech technology, information retrieval, optimization

 The demand for engineers and scientists with a knowledge in Machine Learning is growing as the amount of data in the world increases.
 After graduation you can pursue a career, for example as a software developer, deep learning engineer, computer vision engineer, data analyst, software engineer, quantitative analyst, data scientist, and systems engineer for companies as Dice, Logitech, Google, and McKinsey in, for example, Sweden, Switzerland, Germany, China, India, and the US.

-This Master's programme is a suitable basis for work in a research and development department in industry, as well as for a continued research career in any of these areas.
+This master's programme is also a suitable basis for work in a research and development department in industry, as well as for a continued research career, and doctoral studies.